How to integrate Siri with Notion for free

 Step 2: Set Up the Integration

+Follow the tutorial above.
 At this point, you have successfully created an integration!
 Anyone with the internal integration secret and the database ID will be able to POST content to this database, or GET content from it, using an API request.

 For example, you could POST a new task to my Kanban template by running the following Python code:

-endpoint = "https://api.notion.com/v1/pages"
+ENDPOINT = "https://api.notion.com/v1/pages"

 headers = {